Saturation of turbulent helical dynamos: Numerical simulations

 \section{Numerical simulations}

 To demonstrate the above arguments we perform a series of numerical simulations that solve the MHD equations (\ref{mhd1}--\ref{mhd2}) using the pseudo-spectral code {\sc Ghost} \cite{mininni2011hybrid} in a cubic domain of side $2\pi L$ with a fully helical random delta correlated forcing at wavenumber $k_f=1/\ell_f$ that fixes the energy injection rate $\epsilon$.
-The Prandtl number $Pm=\nu/\eta$ was set to unity for all runs.
+The magnetic Prandtl number $Pm=\nu/\eta$ was set to unity for all runs.
 The resolution used varied from $128^3$ grid points to $1024^3$ grid points for the largest $Rm$.
 The resolution was chosen so that the largest inertial range is obtained while remaining well resolved with a clear dissipation wavenumber range.
+All measurements were obtained by time averaging at steady state.

 As a first step to accommodate for the the large scale pile up of magnetic helicity we introduce a magnetic hypo-dissipation term $\eta_h \nabla^{-2} {\bf b}$ in \eqref{mhd2} that arrests large scale magnetic helicity.
 With the inclusion of this term, the simulations reach quickly a steady state where the helicity generated at the small scales by $\epsilon_\cH$ is transported and dissipated at the largest scales by hypo-dissipation.